sailshq/waterline-sql-builder/docs/syntax.md

 ### Schemas (SQL Only)

-You can specifiy a schema to be used as a prefix of the table name.
+You can specify a schema to be used as a prefix of the table name.

 **Example**